 There's something comforting and homely about a simple plate of fish curry and rice.
 While every other place in Goa, both fancy and run-down, does a thali, not everyone does it well.
-So, if you're really after a good meal, complete with sol kadhi, rawa fry and rice, hit up these restaurants in Goa where the fish thali rules the roost.
+So, if you're really after a good meal, complete with sol kadhi, rawa fry and rice, hit up these restaurants for the best fish thalis in Goa.

 This Goan dhaba in Arpora is known for its amazing, authentic preparations and for offering delicious, flavourful seafood and fish thalis.
 Perfectly flavoured, rich in taste and light on the pocket, Star Light is the place to get your fix of Goan seafood.
 Everything from the fish thali, calamari, mussels to the prawn pickle is worth a try.
 Coupled with friendly staff and good service, you have to try this place for their portions and quality.